Learn About Garlic Extract in 5 Minutes

 Garlic is an edible plant bulb that is closely related to onions, leeks, chives, and shallots.
 While garlic is native to Central Asia, it spread rapidly throughout the ancient world, and both the Greek and Roman civilisations commonly used garlic to cure illness and improve vitality.

-These days, modern science has confirmed many of the benefits that have made garlic such a desirable healing tool for millennia.
-In either its fresh or powdered form, garlic may improve immunity, exert powerful cardiovascular benefits, and provide a wide range of other benefits that make including garlic in your diet well worth it.
+These days, modern science has confirmed many of the benefits that have made garlic a desirable healing tool for millennia.
+In both its fresh and powdered form, garlic may improve immunity, exert powerful cardiovascular benefits, and provide a wide range of other benefits that make including garlic in your diet well worth it.

 Fresh garlic contains a beneficial substance called allicin, but this compound is highly unstable and rapidly breaks down into substances like diallyl disulphide and s-allylcysteine.
 While s-allylcysteine is soluble in water, diallyl disulphide is fat-soluble.